- Name: Gort

 Gort, as we know, comes from the classic movie The Day The Earth Stood Still.

-This figure is approximately 16" tall is is made out of thick, sturdy vinyl.
+This figure is approximately 16" tall is made out of thick, sturdy vinyl.
 It features 6 points of articulation, at the neck, shoulders, waist and ankles.
-There head is sculpted nicely with sharp detail on the visor and where it connects to the helmet.
-There's even sculpted holes on the chin to replicate the air holes in the original costume.
+Their head is sculpted nicely with sharp detail on the visor and where it connects to the helmet.
+There are even sculpted holes on the chin to replicate the air holes in the original costume.
 You'll hardly ever see these, but it's nice to know that the detail was not neglected.
 Since the design of the character is simplistic by nature, it really lends itself well to the vinyl format, which typically eschews complexity in favor of old school charm.

 The toy has a commanding presence due to it's large size.
 In fact, one of the first things I did when getting this was to compare it to the similarly sized Rocket Pro resin statue.
 Although nearly the same height, this toy dwarfs the statue.
 While the statue falls just short of it's advertised height, the Amok Time toy actually exceeds it.
 And when stood side by side, the difference is striking.

-As you can see in the pictures above, the toy is also sturdier on it's feet.
+As you can see in the pictures above, the toy is also sturdier on its feet.
 I needed to support the statue with some old hockey cards so it didn't fall over.
 And even if the toy did fall over, well, it's vinyl and isn't likely to break like resin.
 Oh, and the toy retails for half of what the statue does!

 Unlike the traditional 'bag and header card' packaging format that we're used to from Japanese vinyl companies, Gort comes in an 18" tall collectible display box, resting in a clear plastic tray and secured by twisty ties.
-Keep those ties in case you decide to store the toy back in it's box for any reason.
+Keep those ties in case you decide to store the toy back in its box for any reason.
 Without them, Gort will fall forward and rub against the clear window.

 Both sides of the box are nice, but I like the back better where the famous phrase "Klaatu Barada Nikto" is printed with clear instuctions to memorize it.
 Knowing this phrase could save your life someday.
 Don't be the sap who forgets it.